-Of course with it being summertime the garden is going crazy with all sorts of fresh flowers.
+Of course, with it being summertime the garden is going crazy with all sorts of fresh flowers.
 It is my favorite part of summer.
 Right now I have been loving these Queen Annes Lace.
-They look like little clouds and I think they will compliment the table cloth I have.
+They look like little clouds and I think they will complement the tablecloth I have.
 So I am going to cut some of these and get them into a vase.

 Now speaking of summer fun.

 I like to do backyard picnics whenever the weather is nice but this happens almost weekly during the summertime.
 It’s part of trying my best to be fun and right now my daughter is outside painting me a birdhouse for the garden.
 So I am going to get a little snack-style picnic for lunch going.